adrict99/adrict99/README.md

 Hi 👋 I'm Adrián
 =======================

-I'm an Android & iOS developer
+I'm an Android Developer
 -----------------------

 * 🌍  I'm based in Oviedo, Spain
 * ✉️  You can contact me at [adriancastrotorres9@gmail.com](mailto:adriancastrotorres9@gmail.com)
 * 🚀  I'm currently working on improving technical skills
-* 🧠  I'm learning Kotlin, Jetpack Compose & SwiftUI
+* 🧠  I'm learning Kotlin, Jetpack Compose & Coroutines + Flows
 * 🤝  I'm open to collaborating on impactful projects that provide real world value
 * ⚡  I really enjoy Android development (but I do have an iPhone...)